jolars/HessianScreening/README.md

-Singularity container approach, does not exactly reproduce the software environment used when these simulations where originally run and may result in discrepancies due to differences in for instance operating systems, compilers, and BLAS/LAPACK implementations.
+Singularity container approach, does not exactly reproduce the software environment used when these simulations where originally run and may result in discrepancies due to differences in for instance operating systems, compilers, BLAS/LAPACK implementations, and most critically, the version of R.

 ## R Package